AdrienTorris/awesome-blazor/README.md

 * [Using Blazor Components In An Existing MVC Application](https://chrissainty.com/using-blazor-components-in-an-existing-mvc-application/) - June 25, 2019 - Using Blazor Components In An Existing MVC Application.
 * [What Is Blazor](http://lightswitchhelpwebsite.com/Blog/tabid/61/EntryId/4336/What-Is-Blazor.aspx) - June 23, 2019 - What Is Blazor.
 * [Working with local storage in Blazor](http://danpatrascu.com/working-with-local-storage-in-blazor/) - June 19, 2019 - Working with local storage in Blazor.
+* [Blazor setTimeout](https://mrpmorris.blogspot.com/2019/06/blazor-settimeout.html) - June 19, 2019 - About the equivalent of JavaScript's setTimeout in Blazor.
 * [Authentication in server-side Blazor applications](https://gunnarpeipman.com/blazor/server-side-blazor-authentication/) - June 17, 2019 - Authentication in server-side Blazor applications.
 * [Facebook Authentication And Authorization In Server-Side Blazor App](https://ankitsharmablogs.com/facebook-authentication-and-authorization-in-server-side-blazor-app/) - June 17, 2019 - Authentication And Authorization With Facebook In Server-Side Blazor.
 * [Google Authentication And Authorization In Server-Side Blazor App](https://ankitsharmablogs.com/google-authentication-and-authorization-in-server-side-blazor-app/) - June 15, 2019 - Authentication And Authorization With Google In Server-Side Blazor.